-DENR is required to report every five years on the progress of its approved Regional Haze Program.
-DENR’s first progress report was submitted to EPA on January 27, 2016.
-On March 19, 2018 EPA public noticed its intent to approve DENR’s 5 Year Progress Report.
+DANR is required to report every five years on the progress of its approved Regional Haze Program.
+DANR’s first progress report was submitted to EPA on January 27, 2016.
+On March 19, 2018 EPA public noticed its intent to approve DANR’s 5 Year Progress Report.
 EPA’s comment period for its intent to approve closed April 18, 2018.
-DENR is waiting on EPA to public notice its final decision in the federal register.
 Click Here to view the full proposal of EPA’s action on the proposed rule.
-To view South Dakota’s 5 Year Progress Report Click Here.
+To view South Dakota’s first 5 Year Progress Report Click Here.

-DANR is currently working on its 2021 Regional Haze State Implementation Plan revision and will include updates as they are drafted.
+DANR is currently working on its third 2028 Regional Haze State Implementation Plan and will include updates as they are drafted.

 What is Regional Haze?

 Regional haze is visibility impairment caused by air pollution in the form of small particles scattering or absorbing light.
-Air pollution that impairs visibility is generated over a wide geographic area stemming from a variety of natural (nonanthropogenic) and manmade (anthropogenic) sources.
+Air pollution that impairs visibility is generated over a wide geographic area stemming from a variety of natural (nonanthropogenic) and manmade (anthropogenic) sources, including major an dminor stationary sources, mobile sources, and area sources.
 Natural sources can include windblown dust and smoke from wildfires.
 Manmade sources can include motor vehicles, fuel burning equipment, and manufacturing operations.
 Some particles are directly emitted into the air, while others are formed when gases emitted into the air form particles as they are carried many miles from the source of the pollutants.

 The composition of visibility impairing particulates is very complex.
 Some particles are emitted directly from nonanthropogenic and anthropogenic sources into the air, while others form as a result of mixing and oxidizing of gases in the atmosphere.
 In addition, meteorological forces play a strong role in the dynamics of particulate movement, composition, and visibility impacts.